-The objective of Wanakaset is to generate an ecologically balanced environment with the greatest possible varieties of trees, plants, animals, micro-organisms and human activities that are harmonious in nature.
-Within this objective, some forms of economic activity are necessary to meet the funding required to operate, run and maintain the 20 acres of land in Sri Lanka and the 150 acres of land in France.
+To finance this endeavor, some forms of economic activities are necessary to acquire the means required to operate, run and maintain the 20 acres of land in Sri Lanka and the 150 acres of land in France.